-That's not all though!
-Moisture retention also helps to define curls and reduces the amount of tangling or knots in your hair.
-However, the colder weather can make it more challenging to retain moisture, and so we may have to switch up our approach to help our strands hold on to moisture for longer.
+Keeping your natural hair moisturised helps to prevent breakage and retains length.
+It also helps to define curls and reduces tangling and knots in the hair.
+The colder weather can make it more challenging, and so we may have to switch up our approach to help our strands maintain moisture.

-That being said, here are 6 effective ways that you can keep your hair moisturised.
+Here are 6 ways that you can keep your hair moisturised:

-Start by hydrating internally.
-Our hair needs water, and so drinking 6-8 glasses of water each day can help to keep our hair nourished and hydrated.
+Start hydrating internally.
+Our hair needs water, hair thrives on it and drinking 6-8 glasses of water each day can help to keep our hair nourished and moisturised.
 Kinky hair is more naturally prone to dryness compared to other hair types and needs additional water.

-A pre-poo treatment works wonders on the hair, this is a treatment applied to the hair and scalp before the shampoo.
-With benefits such as softening the hair and restoring moisture, it has become a popular method with popular oils such as olive oil, coconut oil, DIY blends, or try using Hair Too Balm as a pre-poo.
+A pre-poo treatment works wonders on the hair, this is a treatment applied to the hair and scalp before the shampoo with benefits such as softening the hair and restoring moisture.
+It has become a popular method with oils such as olive oil, coconut oil, or DIY blends.

-4. Start trimming those pesky split ends.
-The ends of our hair are the oldest and most weathered parts of our hair.
-They have been through some things, which means they’re less robust and more prone to damage.
-Cut this damage off before it extends further up the strand.
+Start trimming those pesky split ends.
+The ends of our hair are the oldest and most experienced parts of our hair.
+They have been through some things!
+All of this ‘experience’ means they’re less robust and more prone to damage.
+Cut this damage off sooner rather than later.
 Keeping your ends off winter’s friction-inducing knit-wear helps lower the chance of split ends.
 Speaking of which…

-6. Whilst it is not necessary nor advisable to oil your scalp, some people swear by it and experience no adverse effects.
-If that is you, try adding a little plant-based oil, or try a blend like Hair Too Balm.
+Whilst it is not necessary nor advisable to oil your scalp, some people swear by it and experience no adverse effects.
+If that is you, try adding a little plant-based oil, or try a blend like Hair Too Balm Whipped Hair Butter.
 Remember this should not be done every day.
 Oil on its own is not a moisturiser!